zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 News:
 ======
+**13 April.
+2025**, Our paper "FedCSpc: A Cross-Silo Federated Learning System with Error-Bounded Lossy Parameter Compression" was accepted by the [TPDS](https://www.computer.org/csdl/journal/td), *IEEE Transactions on Parallel and Distributed Systems*.

 **7 April.
 2025**, Our Survey paper about the lossy compression "**A Survey on Error-Bounded Lossy Compression for Scientific Datasets**" has been accepted by the [ACM Computing Survey](https://dl.acm.org/journal/csur).
 This work offers a comprehensive survey and analysis of lossy compression techniques for scientific data across various domains, including climate, seismic, medical, time series, point cloud, and AI data.
 Welcome to read and cite our survey paper!!!

 **29 Jan.
 2025**, Invited to serve as the Technical Program Commitee of [SC' 25](https://sc25.supercomputing.org/), " *The International Conference for High-Performance Computing, Networking, Storage and Analysis* ".